-- Ellington Infant School has an important role to play in supporting the mental health and wellbeing of our pupils.
-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should speak with a DSL and make a referral to the school's designated mental health lead, Jodie West - Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience.
+- St Thomas' has an important role to play in supporting the mental health and wellbeing of our pupils.
+Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should:

+- Discuss with the PSA and DSL with signposting/ referrals made and documented on CPoms - Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience.
+This is covered in PSHE and RSHE.